pji/charex/README.rst

     *   Create a `FileCache` for the Unicode version supported by the running Python on launch.

-*   (Not started.)
-Generate denormalizations for each version.
+*   Generate denormalizations for each version.
 *   Return an AttributeError rather than KeyError when an attribute doesn't exist.